nuagenetworks/nuage-metroae/Documentation/DEPLOY.md

 ## Copy QCOW2 Files before Deployment

 When installing or upgrading in a KVM environment, the Metro Automation Engine will copy the QCOW2 image files to the target file server during the predeploy phase.
 As an option, the playbook copy_qcow2_files can be used to pre-position the qcow2 files for all the components.
-This playbook gives give the ability to copy the required images files first and then run install or upgrade later.
+This playbook gives the ability to copy the required images files first and then run install or upgrade later.

-When QCOW2 files are pre-posoitioned, you must add a command-line variable, 'skip_copy_qcow2', to indicate that copying QCOW2 files should be skipped.
+When QCOW2 files are pre-positioned, you must add a command-line variable, 'skip_copy_qcow2', to indicate that copying QCOW2 files should be skipped.
 Otherwise, the QCOW2 files will be copied again.
 An extra-vars 'skip_copy_qcow2' needs to be passed on the command line during the deployment phase to skip copying of the image files again.
 For example, to pre-position the QCOW2 images, run:

 ```
 ./metro-ansible copy_qcow2_files